avoss/ankijazz/README.md

 # Prerequisites

-Install Anki, Java JDK 11, npm and Docker
+Install Anki, Java JDK 11, npm and Docker.
+In your IDE you have to install [Lombok](https://projectlombok.org)

 Start Anki and create a new Profile called `build`.
 Then adjust Anki profile directory in `gradle.properties`.